What changed on January 1, 2026

 Why an elder-law attorney, not a general practitioner

 Medi-Cal planning involves several overlapping bodies of law: the Medicaid Manual, California Welfare and Institutions Code, California probate law, federal Medicaid rules, IRS basis rules, and Social Security overpayment rules.
 The interactions are non-obvious.
-A common general estate planner mistake is putting the home in a revocable living trust to avoid probate, without realizing that revocable-trust assets are still treated as countable for some federal Medicaid rules (though no longer for California eligibility under the 2024 change).
+A common general estate planner mistake is putting the home in a revocable living trust to avoid probate, without realizing that revocable-trust assets are still treated as countable for California eligibility and for federal Medicaid rules.

 A California elder-law attorney (look for NAELA membership or Certified Elder Law Attorney CELA designation through the National Elder Law Foundation) deals with these intersections daily.
 Initial consultations are typically $250 to $500; a full planning package runs $3,000 to $8,000, much less than the value of preserved family assets.
 Talk to a California-licensed elder-law attorney before making transfers, signing deeds, or relying on a trust drafted before 2024.